BhavyaKhyalia/twitterNlp/README.md

-# Twitter Sentiment Analysis
+# Sentiment Analysis with Logistic Regression and BERT

-This project uses the Sentiment140 dataset for sentiment analysis with Logistic Regression.
+This project uses the Sentiment140 dataset to perform sentiment analysis with Logistic Regression and BERT.

 ## Setup